khaledosman/mongoose-jobqueue/README.md

 - Uses object spread instead of underscore/lodash dependency
 - Compatible with mongoose v5
 - Uses arrow functions instead of `var self = this;`
-- Creates Mongodb indexes for optimal performance
+- Creates Mongodb indexes for faster access and query performance

 # mongoose-jobqueue